-The agent should document any second residences, unusual financial situations, unusual beneficiary and ownership arrangements, and any case discussions with an underwriter prior to the application submission.
+Document 2nd residence; unusual financial situations; unusual beneficiary and ownership arrangements to clarify the insurable interest; unusual occupational duties; and any case discussions with an underwriter prior to the application submission.
 Many insurance agents order medical examinations, attending physician statements, and financial information through third party sources, and upon receipt forward these items to the insurance company.
 This is not an illegal practice, but it may be against the insurance company's practice.
 Since underwriting information is highly confidential, both the originals and photocopies of financial statements, attending physician statements, hospital abstracts and other confidential records that have been obtained by agency personnel require safeguarding.